hku-mars/Voxel-SLAM/README.md

 rosbag play compus_elevator.bag --pause
 ```

 In the elevator, the system continues to restart until stepping out of the evevator.
+The blue point cloud is the map from initialization.

 After the rosbag is done, your may find the map is inconsistent as shown in the video.
 Run